-Norwich Pharmacal Relief
+Norwich Pharmacal relief

-The principles underlying the English case of Norwich Pharmacal Co. v Customs and Excise Commissioners1 have been adopted in Guernsey and developed in the common law of other jurisdictions from which the Guernsey courts may draw guidance.
-It has been over a decade since the Guernsey courts have issued a judgment considering this form of relief and the principles are well established.
+The principles underlying the English case of Norwich Pharmacal Co v Customs and Excise Commissioners1 have been adopted in Guernsey and developed in the common law of other jurisdictions from which the Guernsey courts may draw guidance.
+The relevant principles are well established.2

-Norwich Pharmacal Orders are a form of disclosure order principally used where a party has been wronged but does not know the identity of the wrongdoer.
+Norwich Pharmacal orders are a form of disclosure order principally used where a party has been wronged but does not know the identity of the wrongdoer.
 They provide a mechanism for the injured party to seek disclosure from a third party which is likely to hold relevant information or documentation about the wrongdoing so that, among other matters:

-- · the wrongdoer may be identified;
+- the wrongdoer may be identified;

-- to enable the injured party to plead its case; and/ or
+- to enable the injured party to plead its case; and / or

 - to trace the proceeds of the wrongdoing.